-The cryptographic libraries RSA and EC and the Toolbox library are delivery options. .
+The cryptographic libraries RSA and EC and the Toolbox library are delivery options.
 If one of the libraries RSA, EC or Toolbox are delivered, the Base Lib is automatically part of it.
 Therefore the user may choose a free combination of these libraries.
 In case of deselecting one or several of these libraries the TOE does not provide the respective functionality Additional Specific Security Functionality Rivest-Shamir-Adleman Cryptography (RSA) and/or Elliptic Curve Cryptography (EC).

 The Toolbox and Base Library are no cryptographic libraries and provide no additional specific security functionality.

-The Crypto2304T can be blocked.
+The Crypto2304T and/or SCP can be blocked.
 The blocking depends on the user's choice prior to the production of the hardware.
-No accessibility of the Crypto2304T is without impact on any other security policy of the TOE; it is exactly equivalent to the situation where the user decides just not to use the Crypto2304T
+In case the Crypto2304T is blocked, no RSA and EC computation supported by hardware is possible.
+In case of a blocked SCP no hardware support for 3DES and AES is possible.
+The inaccessibility of the deselected Crypto2304T or SCP cryptographic coprocessors is without impact on any other security policy of the TOE.
+It is exactly equivalent to the situation where the user decides not to use the cryptographic co-processors.